 World famous as a holiday destination since the 1960´s, Marbella is regarded as the Costa del Sol’s jewel in the crown.
 Its unique allure has produced a style and character quite distinct from other coastal towns.
 Marbella offers both the quintessentially Spanish qualities of its “old town” alongside the modern landmarks of designer labels and contemporary infrastructure.

-Located 50km from Málaga airport and is well served by the local highway, the N340 or the toll motorway, the E-15.
-Marbella has a permanent population of 100,000 but this figure increases dramatically during the summer months.
+Marbella is 50km from Málaga airport and is well served by the local highway, the N340 or the toll motorway, the E-15.
+With a permanent population of 100,000, this figure increases dramatically during the summer months.
 The protection of La Concha mountain in the Sierra Blanca affords Marbella its own micro-climate, which guarantees sunny weather most of the year with the exception of mild winter conditions from November to March.